Why Web Pages Take So Long to Load

 - Size of Media Files – Images, video and other media files are larger than textual content and can significantly increase page load times.
 Minimizing or compressing file sizes can help.

-- Cacheability – Caching stores copies of webpages locally, so when users revisit those pages, they load quicker.
+- Cacheability – Caching stores copies of webpages locally, so when users revisit those pages, they load quickly.
 Poor or non-optimized cache settings can cause pages to take longer to load.

 Each of these factors can, individually or collectively, have an effect on page load times.
 Understanding how they work can help you to improve the loading speed of your website pages.